 Our human relationship to birds is like no other creature on earth.
 These wondrous and miraculous animals captivate, inform and enrich all life on the planet in extraordinary ways.

 Artificial Intelligence and Autonomous Machines represent the most significant social and organizational challenges since human civilisation emerged 5000 years ago.
 How humanity engages with these technologies today is the key to ensuring that the future development of these tools benefit both society and the environment.
-Joining Eleanor Hall for a live discussion exploring the ramifications of technologies set to disrupt our sustainable relationship with the planet will be three of Australian brightest minds - cultural anthropologist and former Adelaide thinker in residence Genevieve Bell, futurist and Director of .MOD, Kristin Alford and one of the world’s leading scientists researching Artificial Intelligence, Toby Walsh.
+Joining Bernie Hobbs for a live discussion exploring the ramifications of technologies set to disrupt our sustainable relationship with the planet will be three of Australia's brightest minds - cultural anthropologist and former Adelaide thinker in residence Genevieve Bell, futurist and Director of .MOD, Kristin Alford and one of the world’s leading scientists researching Artificial Intelligence, Toby Walsh.

 While the world’s richest countries talk about climate change, many of the poorest nations are experiencing its devastating effects right now.
 Climate justice activists, Ursula Rakova (Carteret Islands) and Kathy Jetnil-Kijiner (Marshall Islands) are the human face of climate change.
 Their homelands are the first nations of people being forcibly displaced due to manmade global warming.
 Ursula Rakova and Kathy Jetnil-Kijiner are joined by Julian Burnside and Tim Costello to explore our responsibilities and the human face of climate change.